 Termites are an ever-present risk to homeowners and business owners throughout Baltimore, MD and the surrounding area.
 But All Star Pest Management can help minimize their threat and keep your property safe.
 We proudly serve residential and commercial customers in Baltimore, Howard, and Montgomery Counties.
 Our team has extensive experience in the pest control industry, and we will keep your home free of infestations.
 All Star Pest Management customizes every termite control project to ensure exceptional results.
 If you notice or suspect termite problems at your home or office, let us know.
 Our experts will complete a thorough termite inspection to evaluate your circumstances before taking swift action if necessary.
 To help you better understand termites, we have provided answers to some frequently asked questions below, but feel free to call us with any of your own.

 What Are Termites?

-- Localized swarms of winged insects in your building above the soil around your home
+- Localized swarms of winged insects in your building or the soil surrounding your foundation

 - Bubbling or cracked paint

 - Mud tubes beneath flooring, around baseboards, behind siding, and near your home’s perimeter

 - Hollow-sounding wood in your walls, baseboards, and windowsills

 The best way to address termites is by preventing them rather than removing them.
 You will save yourself considerable time and money by investing in a termite prevention program.
 All Star Pest Management offers various prevention methods to keep termites at bay, but we also have several suggestions to reduce your chances of an infestation altogether.
 It is essential to eliminate moisture problems such as leaking pipes and faucets or standing water on the roofs.
 Without moisture, even dry wood termites will be unable to survive.
 Another helpful measure is removing any food sources, including firewood, stumps, and debris.
 Finally, check your decks and beams for damage, which could serve as an entryway for termites that want to establish a colony.